Stillat/blade-parser-typescript/readme.md

 ## Reporting Issues

-Please use the issue's feature on GitHub to report bugs/issues.
+Please use the issues feature on GitHub to report bugs/issues.
 For general questions on how to use this library, please use the Discussions feature.
 Be considerate when interacting with others :)

 Due to the complexity and scope of this project, when reporting bugs/issues please include *all* required information to reproduce the bug or issue.
 You are encouraged to attach any problematic templates to the issue as a file in addition to being included in the issue description (this helps to eliminate any formatting/adjustments that the GitHub UI may apply).